-Miles celebrates the academic and post-academic careers of his former group members, the most recent of which are featured here.
+Miles celebrates the academic and post-academic careers of group members.

 Awards